-RETURNED CHECK POLICY AND UNPAID CHARGES
+RETURNED PAYMENT POLICY AND UNPAID CHARGES

-A \$25 returned check fee is charged for each check returned by a financial institution for any reason.
-Returned checks for tuition and fees will be considered non-payment; therefore, the student will be subject to being dropped from all classes.
+A \$25 returned payment fee is charged for each payment returned by a financial institution for any reason.
+Returned payment for tuition and fees will be considered non-payment; therefore, the student will be subject to being dropped from all classes.
 The college will no longer accept checks from an individual who has a prior returned check.